Samuelvphipps/weekend-jquery-salary-calculator/README.md

 _Duration: 2 Week Sprint_

-The base mode content probably took around 5 hours.
-The css extras took me another hour.
-I spent quite a bit of time working on the stretch goal.
-I figured out how to search through an array of objects to find an object with a specified property value.
-I just havent figured out a way to use the deleted row info using the data() function.
+The base mode content probably took around 3-4 hours.
+The css extras took me another few hours.
+I spent quite a bit of time working on the stretch goal on saturday but was just stuck.
+After stepping away I was able to reorient my focus, and through that I was able to come up with a solution that I thought might work.
+I wrote down a for loop and dom traverse idea before going to sleep then tested it in the morning.
+It worked!
+Super excited to have struggled through that.

 ### Prerequisites